vioscott/thescotthaven./FUTURE_FEATURES.md

-# TheScottHaven - Future Features Roadmap
+# Hovallo - Future Features Roadmap

-This document outlines potential features for future iterations of TheScottHaven.
+This document outlines potential features for future iterations of Hovallo.
 These are nice-to-have features that are not required for the initial launch.

 ## Phase 2: Enhanced User Experience